inside.ewu.edu

 Pre-requisites: graduate standing and admission to program.

-The professional Portfolio course is a final project for graduates of the Master of Addiction Studies degree.
-Students will demonstrate their readiness for professional practice by presenting projects that reflect new learning gained from program curriculum and work experience, finishing the course with a final exam review to help prepare for the licensure exam.
+The professional portfolio course is a final project for graduates of master's programs within Addiction Studies.
+Students demonstrate their readiness for professional practice by presenting artifacts, in the form of a portfolio, that align with addiction counselor competencies.
+Portfolio artifacts reflect new learning gained from program curriculum and practice experience.

 ADST 695.
 ADST BEHAVIORAL HEALTH COUNSELING PRACTICUM II.
 1-4 Credits.